thinkshout/feeding-texas/_products/2014/11/01-Hunger-In-America-2014-Texas-Report.md

 featured: true
 ---

-3.5 million Texans received assistance from a food bank or partner agency last year.
+3.5 million Texans receive assistance from our food banks every year.
 Learn more about who they are are, and the issues they face.